khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 > The property name must be published and has `get` and `set` methods associated with it.
 > Can we initialize a Bean (object) if `class` constructor has many arguments?

+Yes, we can achieve it by using constructor argument reference

 > So can we use a **custom defined class** in properties or the constructor parameters.